ahorn/linearizability-checker/README.md

 This runs our tool against 100 collected etcd histories, and completes in a few seconds.
 By contrast, [Knossos][Knossos] times out on benchmark 7 and 99, and runs out of memory on 40, 57, 85 and 97 (all benchmarks can be found in the [jepsen directory][jepsen-benchmarks]).
-These failures in etcd are expected here because we allow read requests to bypass the consensus protocol (by setting `quorum=false')!
-As a sanity check, we have also tried one test with `quorum=true' and we did not find any linearizability bugs.
+Note that the failures in etcd are expected here because we allow read requests to bypass the consensus protocol (by setting `quorum=false`)!
+As a sanity check, we have also tried three tests with `quorum=true' and we did not find any linearizability bugs.

 ## Conclusion